MattCarothers/misp-docker/README.md

 # If you don't provide a salt, MISP will generate one automatically
 MISP_SALT=your_salt_here

 # Mailname and relay for postfix.
-If you don't set them, the mailname will
+If you don't set one, the mailname will
 # be a docker-generated random hostname, which may or may not impact your
 # MISP's ability to delivery email past spam filters.
 POSTFIX_MAILNAME=misp.local